phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1030423
-#Number of Trump Tweets: 326731
+#Number of Trump Tweets: 327062
-#Number of Cruz Tweets: 219879
-#Number of Clinton Tweets: 215691
+#Number of Clinton Tweets: 215904
-#Number of Sanders Tweets: 143952
+#Number of Sanders Tweets: 144114
-#Number of Rubio Tweets: 54113
+#Number of Rubio Tweets: 54171
 #Number of Jeb!
-Tweets: 43368
+Tweets: 43423
-#Number of Carson Tweets: 15255
+#Number of Carson Tweets: 15270
-#Number of Kasich Tweets: 11462
+#Number of Kasich Tweets: 11480
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---